Cartiva Implant Lawsuit

 Implantation Procedure

 The Cartiva SCI is inserted into the metatarsal head at the base of the big toe through a minimally invasive surgical procedure.
 This typically involves creating a small pilot hole where the implant is then press-fit.
-The procedure is touted as being relatively simple and is designed to preserve more of the foot’s natural structure and function, promoting quicker recovery times compared to more invasive procedures like fusion.
+The procedure is touted as relatively simple and designed to preserve more of the foot’s natural structure and function, promoting quicker recovery times than invasive procedures like fusion.

 Once implanted, the Cartiva is supposed to essentially replace the degraded cartilage in the toe and alleviate the bone-on-bone rubbing.